UC Advises Against Non-Essential MENA Travel Due to Heightened Security Risks

 Travel plans should be reviewed by the travel security or global risk management teams at the respective UC campus or the Office of the President.

-ALSO READ: Ecuador Opens its Doors to Remote Workers with New Digital Nomad Visa Program
+ALSO READ: Greece Opens Doors to Global Digital Nomads with New Visa

 Travelers should attend a pre-departure briefing available through UC’s travel security.